Can I Take Quercetin for Histamine Intolerance?

 Preliminary evidence suggests that probiotics might be effective against histamine-type symptoms:

-- The use of probiotics for the prevention and/or treatment of allergies have shown promising results [40].
-However, we need more RCTs to confirm these findings.
+- The use of probiotics for the prevention and/or treatment of allergies have shown promising results 31, but we need more research to confirm.

-- A mouse study found that probiotics reduced mast cell degranulation in mice [42].
-Mast cells are a type of immune cell that release large amounts of histamine when they degranulate aka release their contents into the bloodstream.
+- A mouse study found that probiotics reduced mast cell degranulation in mice 33.
+Mast cells are a type of immune cell that release large amounts of histamine when they degranulate, aka release their contents into the bloodstream.

-In our clinic, we see the best results with the Triple Therapy approach.
-The Triple Therapy approach includes all three categories of probiotics, taken daily, to maximize the efficacy of the probiotic.
+In our clinic, we see the best results with our Triple Therapy approach.
+The Triple Therapy approach includes all three categories of probiotics, taken daily for 2–3 months, to maximize the efficacy of the probiotic.

 DAO Supplements to Reduce Histamine Response